 The Tanana-Yukon Historical Society has helped celebrate and preserve Alaska’s history since the 1960s.
 Join us and help keep Fairbanks and Alaska history alive for future generations!
 Our work includes:

-- Working with the US Army to discover and maintain Alaska history on military lands, and to facilitate the Army’s government-to-government process with Alaska Native groups
+- Working with the U.S. Army to discover and maintain Alaska history on military lands, and to facilitate the Army’s government-to-government process with Alaska Native groups (see our collaborations page)

 All are welcome to attend our summer monthly meetings.
 See a current list of board members and staff.